 God Regards Faith as a virtue

 God regarded Abraham as a “friend of God’s” because of his faithfulness.
-And God considered all righteous (virtuous) in His Word who applied faith.
+And God considered all to be righteous (virtuous) in His Word who applied faith.
 Faithfulness without free choice cannot be virtuous.
 For if God gave particular faith to Abraham and the other righteous men in scripture, then why would God look upon them with favor because of their faith, i.e. if their faith was not of their own but of God’s?
 Faith begets righteousness (Rom.
 4:3).
 Righteousness is virtuous.
 And virtue can only exist in free moral agents.
 It is through the free-willed choice of man to follow after God that makes faith virtuous.
 God hardened Pharaoh’s heart because he refused to exercise faith in God, even though the evidence of God’s presence was so overwhelming.
 It was because of his total lack of virtue that God cursed him and the land of Egypt.

 Explaining why and how God hardened Pharaoh’s heart

 We must read Romans Chapter 9 in the context of the whole of the epistle.
 Therefore, what precedes the ninth chapter we must take into consideration also.